 - The Place of Forsyth

-The Conservation Community Service Program is designed for members to maintain and promote an appreciation for our environment.
+The Environment Community Service Program is designed for members to maintain and promote an appreciation for our environment.
 Through preservation, maintenance, and restoration of our natural resources, we strive to educate members about the importance of beautifying our communities; preserving, maintaining, and restoring natural resources; and stimulating citizen action to address these concerns.
 Each member is encouraged to recycle each month and engages regularly with groups such as Reaping Nature Educational Outreach and Keep Forsyth County Beautiful.
 Sawnee Woman’s Club members maintain a mile-long stretch of Marketplace Blvd. in Cumming as a part of KFCB Adopt-A-Road program.
 See Reuse items we are collecting HERE

 Education opens doors to a new life of opportunities for our youth as well as those returning to school, whether it is in a degree program or a self-improvement course.
 Aren’t we learning and expanding our knowledge our whole life?
 Each time we pick up a book to read, we are acquiring some insight into another step into the world of knowledge and learning.
 This is one huge way we may eventually make a difference in our lives, communities, and the world.
-The Sawnee Woman’s Club proudly supports the Forsyth County School System, promotes education of woman’s, community and global issues, offers an annual scholarship for local high school students and holds a monthly book club.
+The Sawnee Woman’s Club proudly supports the Forsyth County School System, promotes education of women’s, community and global issues, offers an annual scholarship for local high school students and holds a monthly book club.